How to Write Your Personal Branding Statement

 It's Your Personal "Catchline" About Your Expertise.

 Grab a piece of paper and a pen.
-I'm going to walk you through the steps of drafting your personal branding statement.
-It sounds harder than it is, but you'll need to have an open mind and be in a quiet place where you can brainstorm without interruption.
+Summing yourself up in a single line probably sounds harder than it is.
+Start off with an open mind and in a quiet place where you can brainstorm without interruption.

-Now you need to put it all together.
-A personal branding statement is best if it's one sentence, but if you get stuck you can go to two.
-However, no more than two sentences!
-The job of your personal branding statement is to "grab" the attention, it is not supposed to tell your entire story.
+The next step is putting it all together.
+A personal branding statement is best if it's one sentence, but definitely no more than two.
+The job of your personal branding statement is to "grab" the attention of potential clients, not to tell your entire story.

 Example of a Personal Branding Statement